danjac/radiofeed-app/README.md

 ## Deployment

-Heroku deployment is supported.
-Deployment requires PostgreSQL and Redis buildpacks.

-The following environment variables should be set in your Heroku installation:
+The following environment variables should be set in your production installation:

 ```
     DJANGO_SETTINGS_MODULE='podtracker.settings.production'